MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

    Focus-bracketing with no stack
-   2. Later realized that using case was the best way to handle the various situations (cases! obviously) 102 files in virgin…, 100 in staging 2 not processed. oneBack numbering is missing the first one still
+   2. Later realized that using case was the best way to handle the various situations (cases! obviously) 102 files in virgin…, 100 in staging 2 not processed. oneBack numbering is missing the first one still.
+Something wrong with oneBackTrue module?
+Should I handle Continuous Shooting?
+What is it?.
+Is is a ProCapture?
+So far yes fileBaseName = "#{fileDateStr}.ProCap#{shot_no}.#{userCamCode}" put shot_no after to separate from date.
+See if that's better

 3. add gps coordinates.
 Can do this before or after renaming, but before moving